Life Insurance Companies in Ontario Canada

 Can Life Insurance Companies Raise Premiums?

 Life insurance companies may increase your premiums due to various factors.
-Some of the reasons for such an increase are due to changes in interest rates, mortality rates and rising company administrative expenses etc. In most cases, term life insurance increase premiums during renewal.
+Some of the reasons for such an increase are due to changes in interest rates, mortality rates rising company administrative expenses, etc. In most cases, term life insurance increase premiums during renewal.
 If you meet with a serious accident disabling you or there is a significant medical condition that you suffer from then your insurer may increase premiums.

 As a matter of fact, life insurance premiums rates increase by 10% every year that you age.
 Your actual age and insurance age may vary since insurers may round off your age as per your closest age.
-So, for a person born on Jan 1 1957, the insurance company may consider your age as 61 years and not 60 years.
+So, for a person born on Jan 1, 1957, the insurance company may consider your age as 61 years and not 60 years.
 There is a simple way to work around this problem.
 What you may have to do is to start new policy coverage and cancel the old policy.
 Another important aspect is to check if you are indeed benefiting from doing so when you calculate the cancellation terms.
 So, this solution could work in your favor or may not if you pay more cancellation charges than you save with the new policy.

 Can Life Insurance Companies Refuse To Pay?

 There are many reasons for a life insurance company to refuse to pay out your policy.

 - The type of life insurance policy that you purchased may not match your needs.
 Unfortunately, this may be something that your beneficiaries find out after you are gone.